janbro/nine-lives-chrome-extension/README.md

 You can easily deploy your contract straight from the [Remix IDE](remix.ethereum.org).
 In the Run tab, change the environment dropdown to Web3 Provider, hit ok, then specify the testrpc localhost address as the endpoint, default `http://localhost:8545`

 After deploying the test contracts, make sure to update the contract address in the code.
 Unfortunately contracts cannot be deployed to a specific address, so a new address is created everytime it's deployed.
+Check this [repo](https://github.com/janbro/Nine-Lives-Contracts/blob/master/) for up to date contracts.

 More information at https://coursetro.com/posts/code/99/Interacting-with-a-Smart-Contract-through-Web3.js-(Tutorial)